 The right to access Union welfare services;

-The right to use Union trading services except for the venues which operate on a member only basis; opted out students may be signed in as guests;
+The right to use Union trading services, except for the venues which operate on a member only basis; (opted out students may be signed in as guests) ;

 They do not have the right to participate in the democratic activities of the Union (i.e. participate in any part of the election or referenda process.)